 - The Artisan Market in Casa Marina is a must-visit attraction where you can pick up local cuisine and souvenirs.

-- Scooters Direct mostly sell scooters, but you can also hire them (or e-bikes) for a unique way to explore the city.
+- Scooters Direct mostly sell scooters, but you can also hire them (or e-bikes) for a unique way to explore the surrounding areas, especially some that are more off the beaten track.

 Final Thoughts on Where To Stay in Key West